Bon Appétit unveils its first cover shot on an iPhone

 Creative Director Alex Grossman said it made sense to finally put an iPhone pic out front with the May travel issue, particularly given the connection between photography and travel.
 The cover was shot on an iPhone 7 Plus, in the Tlacolula Market of Oaxaca, Mexico, and it combines people and food, with a woman showing off a strawberry Paleta.

-(Also worth noting: Apple is an Bon Appétit advertiser.
+(Also worth noting: Apple is a Bon Appétit advertiser.
 In fact, an ad on the back cover will highlight the fact that the cover photo was taken on an iPhone.)

 In Grossman’s view, the iPhone 7 “works really well picking up people and places.”
 That’s thanks to technical capabilities like the new Portrait mode, but also due to the fact that when you photograph someone with a smartphone, they don’t get nervous or upset, since it’s something that already happens to everyone “15 times a day.”

 The cover was shot by photographers Peden + Munk, a.k.a. the husband-and-wife team of Taylor Peden and Jen Munkvold.
-Like Grossman, Peden praised the iPhone’s portability and the “comfortability not having some humungous lens in your face” — it allowed them to work with a tiny crew, so it felt like a “throwback to the early days” of their career.
+Like Grossman, Peden praised the iPhone’s portability and the “comfortability not having some humongous lens in your face” — it allowed them to work with a tiny crew, so it felt like a “throwback to the early days” of their career.

 “It didn’t feel like a big magazine cover shoot where there were a bunch of assistants and light reflectors,” Peden said.
 “It felt very comfortable and natural.”